 - It is also possible to change the status of any post from “Published” to “Draft” or vice-versa.
 To do so, open the post for which you would like to change status.
 Once the post is displayed within the Write Post panel as usual, locate and open the “Post Status” subpanel, which is located to the right of the post itself (see example).
 If the Post Status subpanel is closed, you can open it by clicking on its plus (

 +) symbol.
 If the Post Status subpanel is already open, you may close it by clicking on its minus (

 -) symbol.
 Within that subpanel, you will see three options: Published, Draft, and Private.
 Select the status option that you wish to apply to the post and then click the “Save” button (to save changes and exit the post-editing screen) or the “Save and Continue Editing” button (to save changes and continue editing).

-Next up in the WordPress Basics series, setting the date, author, and other post options »
+Next up in the WordPress Basics series, setting the date, author, and options »